Vicente118/CPTS-Notes/8. Password Attacks/u. Pass the Ticket (PtT) from Windows.md

 ## Harvesting Kerberos tickets from Windows
 On Windows, tickets are processed and stored by the LSASS (Local Security Authority Subsystem Service) process.
 Therefore, to get a ticket from a Windows system, you must communicate with LSASS and request it.
-As a non-administrative user, you can only get your tickets, but as a local administrator, you can collect everything.
-We can harvest all tickets from a system using the `Mimikatz` module `sekurlsa::tickets /export`.
+As a non-administrative user, you can only get your tickets, but as a local administrator, you can collect everything. call tickets from a system using the `Mimikatz` module `sekurlsa::tickets /export`.
 The result is a list of files with the extension `.kirbi`, which contain the tickets.

 #### Mimikatz - Export tickets
 ```cmd